 The fourth tip for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio is to repair any squeaky or broken doors.
 You will also want to make sure that all of the locks are well oiled and operate smoothly and quickly.
 You need to make sure that when showing the property, there are no delays in unlocking and opening doors.
 This also promotes the perception of a well-maintained property.

 Paperwork in Order

-The fifth tip for selling your unwanted multi-family property in Northern Kentucky or Ohio is to have all of your paperwork in order.
+The fifth tip for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio is to have all of your paperwork in order.
 You will want to have all of the important documents ready for potential buyers.
 The list of documents that would be helpful to the buyers would be any roof warranties, HVAC documentation, and receipts of any recent building improvements.
 Another set of important documents would be the cash flow and other financial statements.
 The buyers of multi-family homes will most likely be real estate investors who would need to see the financial statements to determine if the property would fit in their portfolio.
 Keeping your paperwork in order and readily available shows that you maintain your property and records.

 Buyers will be more willing to make an offer on your property if they can purchase it with little to no effort to fix up the property.
 They may also be willing to pay a little more than their usual because they didn’t have to do the upgrades themselves.

 Being a real estate agent as well as a property investor, these are things that I would look at before purchasing a new investment property.
 If you are looking into selling your multi-family home and would like to use my expertise, use the link below to contact me.